 Over the years, I’ve learned that kids don’t grow tired of learning.
 They grow tired of school.
 This is the chance to tap into wonder and curiosity and creativity.

-Ten Creative Ways to End the Semester
+Twelve Creative Ways to End the Semester

 Here are a few creative ways you can spend the last few weeks before the winter break.
 I realize that teachers have curriculum maps and expectations, so you’ll notice that these ideas are all things that still include the standards and still require critical thinking.
 We also experience the time crunch, so I want to note that some of these are single day activities and some of these cover an entire week.